MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

    If you're familiar with Windows logging, you'll have recognised the pictured event above as a Process Creation event.
 Either Windows Event Id 4688, or Sysmon Event Id 1.
 My best advice to you is not to start here.
 While process creation events are a wealth of information, they suffer from a lot of variation.
 The same activity performed in a slightly different way can present differently.

-   Instead, look for something similar - and this is supported by your answer to the first question.
+   Instead, look for something rigid and unchanging - and this is supported by your answer to the first question.
 All we're looking for is evidence that a scheduled task has been created.

    A quick google search for "windows scheduled task creation event" yields plenty of results.
 Where possible, I recommend clicking on any links to [Ultimate Windows Security](www.ultimatewindowssecurity.com).
 I've found this page to be the authority on all things Windows Events.

    In this instance, we are taken to [Event Id 4698](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4698) which simply shows that a scheduled task has been created.
 The reason we care about this Event Id is the fact that it will log whenever a scheduled task has been created - it doesn't care if it was created using the command line or the graphical interface, it also doesn't care what parameters were set, or what command it will call.
-It will log in all instances.
+It will log in all instances, and you can be confident of that.

 ### **3) How does this differ from normal activity?**